fiesta/apidocs/list-management-api.rst

 All API access is done over HTTPS.

-Unless otherwise noted, all documented endpoints use the domain ``api.fiesta.cc``.
+Unless otherwise noted, all documented endpoints (URIs) use the domain ``api.fiesta.cc``.

 All transmitted data is JSON.